Author, Andrew Gibson

 Travel money or money transfer?

-To get the best exchange rate depends on whether you need travel money (cash) or a money transfer (bank-to-bank).
+The first thing to decide is whether you need travel money (cash) or a money transfer (bank-to-bank).

 They are separate markets with different providers.

-Here's a quick summary of my findings:
+Here’s a quick summary of our findings:

 Travel Money: best euro exchange rates